About

 Diploma to degree at Griffith University

-Our university-designed diplomas mirror the courses taught in a bachelor’s degree, so students can transition to university with confidence.
+Our university-designed diplomas mirror the courses taught in a bachelor’s degree, so students can transition to university with experience and confidence.
 Upon completion of our diploma programs, students receive the same number of credit points as they would in their first year of university study.* A three-year degree requires students to earn 240 credit points; our diplomas provide up to 80 credit points towards this total**.
-This means most of our students are able to progress directly to the second year of their degree at Griffith University.

 Griffith College students are welcomed as part of the Griffith University community and enjoy access to university facilities and services, including clubs, societies, and world-class sporting facilities.

-Entry requirements (no ATAR Needed)
+Entry requirements (no ATAR needed)

-Year 12 graduates are admitted regardless of their ATAR results and their ATAR eligibility (i.e., those not on an ATAR pathway can be eligible).
+Year 12 graduates are admitted regardless of their ATAR results and ATAR eligibility (i.e., those not on an ATAR pathway can be eligible).
 Applicants with recent secondary education (in the last five years) receive entry when they have obtained a Queensland Certificate of Education (QCE), or equivalent from another state/territory or a certificate III or higher.

-Preference the diploma to bachelor pathway in your QTAC application and receive an offer to move directly to university on successful completion of your diploma*.
+Preference the diploma to bachelor pathway in your application and receive an offer to move directly to university on successful completion of your diploma*.

-Fast Facts
+Fast facts

-Guaranteed entry to Griffith University* with one packaged offer that covers diploma and bachelor study.
+• Guaranteed entry to Griffith University* with one packaged offer that covers diploma and bachelor study.

 • Small class sizes and extra contact time with teaching staff.